 I Already Had COVID – Do I Need the Vaccine?

-If you are among the over 10% of the U.S. population who has already had COVID-19, you might be wondering if you are immune.
+If you are among the more than 15% of the U.S. population who has already had COVID-19, you might be wondering if you are immune.
 And if so, do you really need to get vaccinated?

 Experts say “yes” – here’s why:

 COVID-19 immunity only lasts so long.

 When you recover from COVID, your body develops antibodies to the virus.
 It’s unknown exactly how long COVID antibodies stay in your body, but it’s estimated to be a matter of months, said David Basel, MD, Vice President of Avera Medical Group Quality.
 Also these antibodies might not be numerous enough to fight off new variants of COVID.